 Tucked in the middle of Kailua Bay, Kalama Beach Park is a shady, family-friendly stretch of sand with clear turquoise water, gentle waves, and a laid-back local vibe.
-It’s where residents go for sunrise swims, bodyboarding, and a taste of Kailua without the crowds.
+It’s where Kailua residents go for sunrise swims, bodyboarding sessions, and all the good parts of Kailua Beach with fewer people.

-Kalama Beach Park is a charming and relatively tranquil beach park located in Kailua on the island of Oahu, Hawaii.
-As a longtime Kailua resident, I’ve spent a fair amount of time with my family walking, running and playing along the 2.5 mile length of Kailua Beach.
-Kalama Beach Park (Kalamas), just may be my favorite section of Kailua beach.
+Kalama Beach Park is a quieter, tree-lined stretch of Kailua Beach that most visitors drive right past on their way to the main park.
+As a longtime Kailua resident, I’ve spent a fair amount of time with my family walking, running, and playing along the full 2.5-mile length of Kailua Beach.
+Kalama Beach (locals just call it Kalamas) is my favorite section.

 Kalama Beach Park sits roughly in the middle of Kailua Bay along the windward (east) coast of Oahu.
 It’s about a 45 minute drive from Waikiki and Koolina.
 The best way to get there is by car.
 Although you can take a bus, it will take much longer and you’ll have to spend some time transferring and likely walking.
-Beware, you can get an Uber/Lyft/taxi ride to Kailua from Waikiki, but it’s much harder to find one to take you back.
+Fair warning, you can get an Uber/Lyft/taxi ride to Kailua from Waikiki, but it’s much slower to find one to take you back.

 When you’re visiting the beach with family it’s nice to have some basic amenities to make you more comfortable.
 Kalama Beach Park has just enough to do the trick.